 Rwanda: Muhanga, Kirehe, Kigali

-- provide holistic medical, psychosocial and socio-economic support for survivors of sexualised violence and their children
+- provide medical, psychosocial and socio-economic support for survivors of sexualised violence and their children

 - prevent sexualised violence in communities and schools